-The public consultation on the Draft updated Guideline complied with Section 74A of the Commonwealth National Health and Medical Research Council Act 1992 and accompanying regulations.
+The public consultation on the draft updated Guideline complied with Section 14A of the Commonwealth National Health and Medical Research Council Act 1992 and accompanying regulations.
 The following activities were undertaken ahead of the public consultation period:

-- Autism CRC updated its webpage devoted to the Guideline development to reflect the upcoming consultation period and the invitation to participate. - Autism CRC announced the upcoming public consultation period, via email distributed to people who had registered specifically for updates on the Guideline, as well as people who were on the Autism CRC communications database more broadly.
+- Autism CRC updated its webpage devoted to the Guideline update to reflect the upcoming consultation period and the invitation to participate. - Autism CRC announced the upcoming public consultation period, via an email distributed to people who had registered specifically for updates on the Guideline, as well as to people whose details were listed in the Autism CRC communications database more broadly.
 Key professional and consumer organisations were identified through the Reference Group and were invited to provide feedback.
-Further announcements were made via Autism CRC social media, and then re-posted by GDG members. - A Co-chair of the GDG emailed the Office of the Director General, Chief Executive or Secretary of each state, territory, and Commonwealth Health Department to prepare those offices for the publication of the Draft updated Guideline.
+Further announcements were made via Autism CRC social media, and then re-posted by GDG members. - An email was sent to the Office of the Director General, Chief Executive or Secretary of each state, territory, and Commonwealth Health Department to prepare those offices for the publication of the draft updated Guideline.
+These officers were then directly emailed the draft updated Guideline, when it was released.